MEAT-EATING AND YOUR HEALTH

 Eating more red meat is absolutely needed to get rid of sexual fluid craving, a common problem among women today.
 For more on this, read Sexual Fluid Craving on this website.

-EAT GRASS-FED MEATS, IF POSSIBLE
+EAT HEIRLOOM GRASS-FED MEATS, IF POSSIBLE

 Unfortunately, most animals in the USA and some in other nations are not fed their natural food, which is grass, insects and other forage.
 Instead, they are fed on corn and perhaps other things that are inexpensive and abundant.
 This produces a less healthy meat that is much lower in zinc and in omega-3 fatty acids, for example.

-A joint effort between the USDA and Clemson University researchers in 2009 determined a total of 10 key areas where grass-fed beef is better than grain-fed for human healthxii.
+A joint effort between the USDA and Clemson University researchers in 2009 determined a total of 10 key areas where grass-fed beef is better than grain-fed for human health.
 In a side-by-side comparison, they determined that grass-fed beef was:

 Lower in total fat

-In certain illnesses such as cancer, eliminating red meat and eggs is helpful to reduce one’s iron intake for about a year or so.
+In certain illnesses such as active cancer, eliminating red meat and eggs is helpful to reduce one’s iron intake for about a year or so.
 However, as the body is rebuilt using nutritional balancing science, but not necessarily other methods, everyone can benefit by then re-introducing organically-produced flesh foods into the diet.

 A most important principle is to love yourself so fully and completely that you are willing to give your body whatever it needs.
 This is an important principle of health.
 If animal products would be helpful, then let us thank and bless the animals for their gifts and gratefully accept what we need for our health.
+For more on vegetarian diets, please read Vegetarianism on this site.